Gain social work skills and knowledge

 Community Engaged Practicum and Preparation course (SOWK 390)

 The Community Engaged Practicum and Preparation course (SOWK 390) helps University Transfer (UT) students prepare for participation in social work through supervision, knowledge and skill development and peer learning.
-You'll will explore the social work landscape including the various roles and settings of social work practice and while gaining knowledge and skills.
+Learners will explore the social work landscape including the various roles and settings of social work practice and while gaining knowledge and skills.

 Classroom and in the Community